 - Round-trip airfare to Boulder, CO

-- A shared furnished apartment at no cost
+- A shared (dorm-style) furnished apartment at no cost

-- A research experience in the geosciences/physics of the Earth/geomorphology/etc.
+- A research experience in the solid earth geosciences

-Student interns get to work closely with a geoscience expert throughout the summer on a research project.
+Student interns work closely with a geoscience expert throughout the summer on a research project.
 We try to match the interests of the student with a relevant project.
-The student might work at the University of Colorado at Boulder, at the U.S. Geological Survey in Golden, CO, or at UNAVCO in Boulder.
-In their second or third summer, interns can work elsewhere in the U.S. with a research group at another university, government lab or at an oil company.
-We currently have a partnership with one major oil company that makes it possible for 2nd and 3rd year interns to do their internship in the industry.
+The student might work at the University of Colorado at Boulder, at the Colorado School of Mines in Golden, CO, UNAVCO in Boulder, or other research institutions in the area.
+In their second summer, interns are encouraged to seek out their own research opportunities at another university, government lab, or petroleum company within the continental U.S. .